 Jacqueline has taught 1000’s of women over her long career, earning her place as a respected expert in this field of dance.
 She is much loved by many.
 Her classes are great fun and it is important to her that each dancer, regardless of level, develops their own fitness, knowledge, skill and self-awareness so that they will perform with generosity and confidence.
 She has taught a number of respected teachers in Europe today and been instrumental in developing the Egyptian dance and music scene in Britain through workshops, summer schools, magazines, arts festivals and theatre.

-Jacqui will be teaching the following workshops:
+Jacqui will be teaching the following workshops at Celebrating Dance 2020: